“She awake yet?” Squall asked groggily as he rolled on to his side and looked at Selphie.

 Quistis grinned.
 Typical Squall answer for her.
 His directness was a comfort for her now.
 Quistis’ eyes transferred over to the windows of the medical centre.
 The curtains had been drawn shut tightly over the glass so it was impossible for her to look in.
 She wanted answers from Seifer, she wanted to know why he was here.

 It was unsettling to say the least.
 She had never thought she’d see him again.
-Like an explosion he was back in their lives, and she had just let the ice smooth over the waters, calming herself down from the mayhem they had endured.
+Like a sudden explosion he was back in their lives, and she had just let the ice smooth over the waters, calming herself down from the mayhem they had endured.
 Now it would melt and the waves would flow freely.
 Quistis didn’t know if she were ready for that.
 There was the possibility he had changed, but would it be for the worse?
 Had the magic run too deeply and manipulated him in such a way that he was unfixable?
 She didn’t know if she could trust Seifer.
 But then, she didn’t even know if he would stay.